 The most serious withdrawal symptoms are seizures, which can occur when a person withdraws from the drug abruptly.

-Seeking treatment for Ativan detox can help you safely work through the withdrawal symptoms under medical supervision.
+Seeking treatment for Ativan detox can help you safely work through the withdrawal symptoms of Ativan use under medical supervision.

-Treatment for an Ativan addiction can take place on either an inpatient or an outpatient basis.
-Deciding what type of treatment you want is the first step to your recovery.
-Both types of treatment have benefits, but some people prefer a more structured atmosphere to beat addiction.
+Treatment for an Ativan addiction can take place on either an inpatient or outpatient basis.
+Deciding what type of addiction treatment you want is the first step to your recovery.
+Both types of treatment have benefits, but some people prefer a more structured atmosphere in which to beat their addictions.
 It’s important that you choose the type of program that’s right for you.

 Outpatient treatment facilities offer different types of programs.
 Some programs have you visit the facility once per week or less.
 Daily check-in programs require you to meet with an individual counselor once per day.
 Day programs require you to stay at the facility for eight hours every day to attend lectures about addiction and go to group therapy sessions.